-The Intellectual Revolution of the 18th Century.
-The creative genius of the Age of Enlightenment in its political and social background, the impact of Newtonian science, the growth of religious toleration and skepticism, and their influence on the American Revolution.
+The Age of Enlightenment.
+A study of the intellectual revolution of the 17th and 18th centuries in its political and social background.
+Topics will include the rise of scientific rationalism and the impact of Newtonian science, the growth of religious toleration and skepticism, and the intellectual background of the French and American revolutions.